Common Practice Model for schools

 Teacher-only day supports

-We have developed a range of resources, including videos and illustrations, to help schools understand the Common Practice Model.
+We have developed a range of resources, including videos and illustrations, to help schools understand the CPM.

 Common Practice Model resources

-For the teacher-only day in 2023, we also encourage school leaders to become familiar with the main ideas from the book ‘Leading to the North-East’ by Emeritus Professor Russell Bishop.
-These ideas will be useful for schools beginning to think about how to use the Common Practice Model.
+For the teacher-only day in 2023, we also encourage school leaders to become familiar with the main ideas from the book 'Leading to the North-East' by Emeritus Professor Russell Bishop.
+These ideas will be useful for schools beginning to think about how to use the CPM.

 Video

-A video featuring Russell Bishop can be viewed on CPM resources.
+A video featuring Russell Bishop can be viewed on Common Practice Model resources.

 Podcasts

-Two podcasts with Russell Bishop are also available, discussing the concept of implementing the Common Practice Model with fidelity.
+2 podcasts with Russell Bishop are also available.
+The podcasts discus the concept of implementing the CPM with fidelity.

 Slide decks